slateci/slateci.github.io/_docs/concepts/software-components/other-services.md

 ---
-title: Other SLATE core services
+title: Other SLATE Core Services
 overview: SLATE applications that live in the SLATE application catalog that can be installed as part of a platform.

 order: 140